Do Go On - 350 - Arctic Badass Peter Freuchen

 I would also love to thank from Dresden in Tennessee.

-Whoa, we're going round America right now.
+We're going round America right now.

 I would love to thank Stanton.

-Another solo namer.
+Oh, another solo namer.

-Stanton punched Big Ben.
+punched Big Ben

-Punched Big Ben, that's how they fixed it.
+that's how they fixed it.
+That's how they fixed

+it.
 It hadn't been working for a few days.

 And yeah, he made that bell ring.